 - Cadets cannot be on ACPRO or CONPRO to be approved for study abroad.

 - VMI does not authorize study abroad or visits to countries that are under a State Department warning.
-The current warning list at www.travel.state.gov.
+The current warning list at travel.state.gov.

 The average cost of a semester abroad is $12,000 and varies significantly by location.
-There are a number of ways to help offset these costs:
+There are several ways to help offset these costs:

 - Military Exchanges - VMI has direct exchanges with St. Cyr, the French Military Academy; the Bundeswehr University in Hamburg, Germany; L'Ecole Polytechnique; the Military Academy of Lithuania; Zrinyi Miklos National Defense University in Hungary; and Salford University in the United Kingdom.
 When cadets participate in one of these programs, they pay approximately what they would pay to attend VMI, plus airfare.

-- Scholarships - VMI has a number of scholarships available.
+- Scholarships - VMI has many scholarships available.
 Additionally, all cadets studying through third party providers are strongly encouraged to apply for a scholarship from the provider.
 A large percentage of applicants receive awards.

 - Spending money - Before your son or daughter leaves the United States, discuss with them how they are going to access money.
 In most cases, an ATM or credit card is the most efficient way to get funds in the local currency at the best rate.
 It is important that cadets ask their banks in advance what fees there are for overseas transactions and if those can be waived while abroad.
 Also, notify the bank before going overseas to prevent ATM or credit card accounts from being "frozen."